ll9/03-inheritance/README.md

 Note that the `State.tick()` method should be marked `final`; why is that?

+_Because the child classes should not be able to override the tick method_

 _Hint: there's still one special case: when the animal was fed it's switching to the **digesting** state immediately no matter how long it was hungry before._

 The test suite to ensure that the behavior is still the same is given, too.